SMS or Text Marketing Best Practices

 With a typical SMS message, you have around 160 characters per text message.
 You might feel the need to shorten some words or throw in a little “textese” to save space.

 While you might save space, you sacrifice clarity and professionalism more often than not.

 For example, let’s compare these two text messages:

 – Go2 Joes 2day 4 a gr8 deal!
 20% off 1 slice wen u sho this text

 – Visit Joe’s today for a great deal!
 20% off any slice when you show this text.

-Character limits may seem frustrating at times, but they’re actually a helpful tool for sharpening your language.
+Character limits may seem frustrating at times, but they’re a helpful tool for sharpening your message.
 And if push comes to shove, utilizing MMS will allow you to use up to 1,600 characters!

 One of the keys to success touched on earlier was the idea of exclusivity.
 Expanding on this concept is the principle that you must make every text worthwhile.